 TRADITIONS

 It is a sign of the strength of sense of community in Lymm that it places so much importance on celebrating and keeping up its traditions.
-May Queen has been celebrated interrupted only by war since the late 19th century.
+May Queen has been celebrated, interrupted only by war since the late 19th century.
 Other long-held traditions have died off only to be revived in more recent times as we come to recognise the importance of these events for the identity of the village.
 Rushbearing, Morris Dancing and the lesser know Soul-caking are all good examples of this.
 And the vibrancy of the community is such that we are laying down a whole new series of activities and events to pass on to those who follow us.
 Dickensian Day, Lymm Festival, Duck Race, Foodfest & Historic Transport Day for example are all now part of the fabric of the village.

 May Queen

 Probably still Lymm's best known and most enduring traditional event.
-It was created on the initiative by five local churches and under the banner of the "Band of Hope" with the specific aim of fighting the influence of the demon drink.
+It was created on the initiative of five local churches and under the banner of the "Band of Hope" with the specific aim of fighting the influence of the demon drink.
 The event was intended to provide a diversion and healthy alternative for young people. so it is is ironic that within the first three years local papers reported that local pubs appeared to be the major beneficiaries.
 READ MORE.....

 Rushbearing